barbarabodinier/fake/README.md

 > simulated variables/observations.
 Each observation is drawn from a
 > multivariate Normal distribution where the mean vector and covariance
 > matrix reflect the desired relationships.
 Outputs can be used to
-> evaluate the performances of variable selection, clustering or
+> evaluate the performances of variable selection, graphical modelling,
-> graphical modelling by comparing the true and estimated structures.
+> or clustering approaches by comparing the true and estimated
+> structures.

 ## Installation